High-volume low-speed fan

 A high-volume low-speed (HVLS) fan is a type of mechanical fan greater than 7 ft in diameter.
-HVLS fans are generally ceiling fans although some are pole mounted.
-HVLS fans move slowly and distribute large amounts of air at low rotational speed– hence the name "high volume, low speed."
+HVLS fans are generally ceiling fans, although some are pole-mounted.

 Typical applications for HVLS fans fall into two classifications—industrial and commercial.
 In industrial applications, HVACR is often cost prohibitive or impractical, and is usually only used for refrigerated warehouses or the manufacture of refrigerated or frozen foods.
 Fans installed in spaces like warehouses, barns, hangars and distribution centers can prevent heat stress, increase worker comfort and the productivity of both workers and livestock.
 HVLS fans are also used in commercial spaces, where air conditioning is more common, but increased air movement from ceiling fans can cost-effectively augment occupant comfort or prevent stratification.
 Typical commercial applications include shopping malls, churches, office buildings, airport terminal buildings, fitness centers and schools.

 History

 In the late 1990s, William Fairbank, a professor at the University of California at Riverside, and Walter K. Boyd, founder of MacroAir Technologies, invented and patented a new type of circulator fan, first called a High-Volume, Large-Diameter (HVLD) fan.
 This type of fan was originally developed for agricultural applications, so early research focused on the benefits of HVLS fans on dairy production.